 With contributions by

 Antonios E. Alygizakis Lycourgos A. Angelopoulos, George Armargianakis, Ioannis Arvanitis, Achilleas G. Chaldeakis, M.Ph.
 Dragoumis, Marios D. Mavroïdis, Panagiotes Ch.
 Panagiotides, Ioannis Papathanassiou, Jørgen Raasted, Gr.Th.
-Stathis og Christian Troelsgård
+Stathis and Christian Troelsgård

 More about the book